A Religion that Silences Women – is Silencing the Holy Spirit:

-Before I share with you a number of scriptures that prove mankind’s interpretation of the scriptures to be incorrect regarding women and their God given right to preach the gospel, allow me to share my story and how God called me to proclaim the good news of Jesus Christ and His amazing love:
+Before I share with you the Word of God regarding Women called by God to Prophecy (Teach and Preach the Word of God) I believe it’s necessary to share my story and how God called me to proclaim the Good News of Jesus Christ and His amazing love:

 Years later I answered God’s call on my life.
 I was a young woman that was disillusioned by life, living it my way, which of course led me to make many heartbreaking choices that continued to leave a hole in my heart; an emptiness (read my blog “Girl Meets God”).
 After I received Jesus as my Lord and Savior I began attending a Christian church in my home town when I heard for the first time, a woman preacher.
 She was a former cocktail waitress in Vegas and had an amazing story of how the Lord revealed himself to her and how she came to follow him.
 The title of her message was, “Cocktails and Pulpits” her name is Sandy Brown.
 As I watched this woman and listened to what she was saying I was in awe.
 This spirited woman of God talked about Jesus like she “knew” him, and folks, I wanted to serve this loving and merciful God and his Son Jesus, and I wanted to “know” him the way Sandy described him to be.
 I was a Christian at the time but not fully committed to following the Lord.
 One evening while she was speaking she gave a compelling altar call for those who were looking to make things right and continue in their desire to follow Jesus, and during her altar call that day I popped out of my seat and walked to the front where she began to pray, and although I had done this before, I knew in my heart that this time was different, this time my life would forever change.

-Not long after my pastor invited me to preach my first message titled, “Power Over Darkness” that lasted approximately 15 minutes, which is quite long if you’ve never spoken publicly before.
-Years later I married my wonderful husband of 32 years .
-Together as a family we founded and pastor the first church in the history of Ponce Inlet, Florida: Ponce Church. in 2015 our oldest son launched and pastors our sister church Ormond Church, he and his wife are founders and Directors of the Legacy Housing Project for girls aging out of the foster care system.
+Not long after my pastor invited me to preach my first message titled, “Power Over Darkness.”
+Years later I married my wonderful husband of 35 years.
+Together as a family, we founded and pastor the first church in the history of Ponce Inlet, Florida: Ponce Church.

 Let’s take a brief look at the old testament and see what role woman played as prophetesses, judges and teachers of their generation.